element-hq/element-web/docs/labs.md

 Allows you to pin messages in the room.
 To pin a message, use the 3 dots to the right of the message and select "Pin".

+## Jump to date (`feature_jump_to_date`)

+Note: This labs feature is only visible when your homeserver has MSC3030 enabled (in Synapse, add `experimental_features` -> `msc3030_enabled` to your `homeserver.yaml`) which means `GET /_matrix/client/versions` responds with `org.matrix.msc3030` under the `unstable_features` key.

+Adds a dropdown menu to the date separator headers in the timeline which allows you to jump to last week, last month, the beginning of the room, or choose a date from the calendar.

+Also adds the `/jumptodate 2022-01-31` slash command.

 ## Custom status (`feature_custom_status`)

 An experimental approach for supporting custom status messages across DMs.
 To set a status, click on